 Rosaria Butterfield is a former tenured professor of English at Syracuse University and author of The Secret Thoughts of an Unlikely Convert (Crown & Covenant, 2012) and Openness Unhindered: Further Thoughts of an Unlikely Convert on Sexual Identity and Union with Christ (Crown & Covenant, 2015).
 Her new book is The Gospel Comes with a House Key (Crossway, 2018).

-Kathleen Nielson (PhD, Vanderbilt University) is an author and speaker who has taught literature, directed women’s Bible studies, and loves working with women in studying the Scriptures.
+Kathleen Nielson (PhD, Vanderbilt University) is the author of many books, including the Prayers of a Parent series (P&R, June 2021).
+She has taught literature, directed women’s Bible studies, and loves working with women in studying the Scriptures.
 She directed TGC’s women’s initiatives from 2010 to 2017.
 She and her husband, Niel, make their home partly in Wheaton, Illinois, and partly in Jakarta, Indonesia, where Niel helps lead a network of Christian schools and universities.
-They have three sons, two daughters-in-law, and six granddaughters.
+They have three sons, three daughters-in-law, and eight grandchildren.

 Gloria Furman (MACE, Dallas Theological Seminary) is a wife, mother of four, cross-cultural worker, editor, and writer.
 In 2010 her family moved to the Middle East to plant Redeemer Church of Dubai where her husband, Dave, serves as the pastor.
 She is the author of Glimpses of Grace: Treasuring the Gospel in Your Home (Crossway, 2013), Treasuring Christ When Your Hands Are Full: Gospel Meditations for Busy Moms (Crossway, 2014), The Pastor’s Wife: Strengthened by Grace for a Life of Love (Crossway, 2015), and Missional Motherhood: The Everday Ministry of Motherhood in the Grand Plan of God (Crossway, 2016).
 You can read her blog at GloriaFurman.com and follow her on Twitter.